confluentinc/cp-docker-images/docs/quickstart.rst

         -v /tmp/quickstart/file:/tmp/quickstart \
         confluentinc/cp-kafka-connect:3.2.1

-  As you can see in the above command, you tell Connect to refer to the three topics you create in the first step of this Connect tutorial.
-Let's check to make sure that the Connect worker is up by running the following command to search the logs:
+  Check to make sure that the Connect worker is up by running the following command to search the logs:

   .. sourcecode:: bash

     docker logs kafka-connect | grep started

-  You should see the following
+  You should see the following:

   .. sourcecode:: bash

     [2016-08-25 18:25:19,665] INFO Herder started (org.apache.kafka.connect.runtime.distributed.DistributedHerder)
     [2016-08-25 18:25:19,676] INFO Kafka Connect started (org.apache.kafka.connect.runtime.Connect)

   You will now create your first connector for reading a file from disk.
-To do this, let's start by creating a file with some data.
+To do this, start by creating a file with some data.
 Again, if you are running Docker Machine then you will need to SSH into the VM to run these commands by running ``docker-machine ssh <your machine name>``.
 (You may also need to run the command as root).

   .. sourcecode:: bash